This is the Business Credit Scoring System Decoded

 A good Equifax score for your business is as follows:

-You can dispute your or your company’s Equifax report by following the instructions here: http://www.equifax.com/small-business-faqs/#Dispute-FAQs.
+You can dispute your or your company’s Equifax report by following the instructions here.

 Monitoring can get expensive rather quickly.
-But we can help you monitor business credit at Experian and D&B for only $24 per month.
-See: https://www.creditsuite.com/business-credit-monitoring
+We can help you monitor business credit at Experian, Equifax, and D&B for a lot less than it would cost you at the CRAs..

 Always use credit sensibly!
 Do not borrow more than what you can pay back.
 Also track balances and deadlines for payments.
 Paying on schedule and completely will do more to increase business credit scores than pretty much anything else.